OlioEngr/jexer/README.md

 0.0.1:

 - Base classes:
+  - TCommand use getters/setters
+  - TCommand.Type: switch to int so that subclasses can make more kinds of commands
+  - TKeypress use getters/setters to make immutable
+  - TKeypressEvent use getters/setters to make immutable
+  - TMouseEvent use getters/setters to make immutable
+- Get a movable window on screen
   - TWidget
   - TWindow
-- package-info's
+  - TLabel
-- Incorporate checkstyle ant task
-  - Fix all noted issues except use of tabs

 0.0.2:

-- Get modal messagebox running without fibers (use two reader threads with syncronization, don't bother with coroutines)
 - Port remaining d-tui functionality over
-  - All widgets
+  - All widgets except modal (e.g. messagebox/fileopen)

 0.0.3:

+- Get modal messagebox running without fibers (use two reader threads with syncronization, don't bother with coroutines)
 - TEditor, fixup keyboard movement

 0.0.4: